elbb/bb-yocto-builder/README.md

 In `./yocto-conf` you find a preconfigured yocto `local.conf` + `bblayers.conf` you can use as starting point for your image configuration.

+If you want to forward environment variables to bitbake, edit `./yocto-conf/init-build-env` and adapt `BB_ENV_EXTRAWHITE`.

 To start an interactive build shell, run \
 ```bash
 ./dobi.sh interactive